-\begin{mdframed} \textbf{Design implication:} Community leaders can improve compliance by conveying how the rules define their community identity and what makes them distinct from others \citep{matias_preventingharassment_2019}.
+\begin{mdframed} \textbf{Design Proposition:} Community leaders may improve rule understanding by conveying how the rules define their community identity and what makes them distinct from others \citep{matias_preventingharassment_2019}.
 Designers of social computing systems can support this by creating ``introductory spaces''---e.g., side panels, about pages, pinned messages---that help newcomers understand what differentiates the community.
-Platforms might also provide leaders guidelines for customizing their rules within the platform's ecosystem. \end{mdframed} Second, rules signal legitimacy to potential newcomers and users---particularly leaders---of other communities.
-Doing so demonstrates commitment to governance as a means of attracting newcomers and establishing a good community reputation within a platform.
+Platforms might also provide leaders guidelines for customizing their rules to reflect the community's position within the platform's ecosystem. \end{mdframed} Second, rules may signal legitimacy to potential newcomers and leaders of other communities.
+Doing so can demonstrate commitment to governance as a means of attracting newcomers and establishing a good community reputation.
 This pattern was most salient on the Fediverse where reputation is vital for maintaining connections to other servers.
 Many Fediverse leaders adopted the same rules as the most popular servers because these were a widely recognized standard for governance.
 A community's rules thus signal to important external audiences that the leadership takes governance (i.e., content moderation) seriously and abides by shared social norms.

 This finding relates to recent work on Fediverse rules proposing that the decentralized arrangement of Fediverse platforms leaves no higher authority to hold individual communities accountable, which may enable toxic and abusive online cultures \citep{nicholson_mastodonrules_2023}.
 While Fediverse servers \textit{could} adopt heterogeneous rules, isomorphic pressures from the surrounding environment \citep{dimaggio_ironcage_1983} push server leaders to adopt identical rules more than the other settings in our study.